Marjina executes her daring plan.

 "She tried to correct her posture, but slid out of her bed and collapsed on the floor beside it.
 Nightmares conquered her mind long before she eventually passed out."

 "And what happened to the 37 thieves, Pa?"
-Josh asked, unable to bear the tension his silence had created.
+Josh asked, unable to bear the tension his father's silence had created.

 "Severe burns can cause immediate nervous shock," Hosh answered for his father.
 "The victim becomes pale, confused, anxious, frightened by the pain and may faint."